encord-team/encord-active/docs/docs/sdk/tagging.md

 tags.create_multiple([data_tag, label_tag])
 ```

-Note that there are two different scopes to which you can tag your data.
+Note that there are two different scopes to which you can apply tags.
 One is the `TagScope.DATA` scope which applies tags to the images.
 The second one is the `TagScope.LABEL`, which applies to individual labels.
-As such, the `TagScope.LABEL` can be present multiple times in the same image if there are multiple labels with that tag.
+The `TagScope.LABEL` can be present multiple times in the same image if there are multiple labels with that tag.

 ## Tagging Data

 Tagging data is based on unique identifiers of the data you are tagging.
-For data tagging, identifier is a composition of `label_hash`, `data_hash`, and `frame`.
+For data tagging, the identifier is a composition of `label_hash`, `data_hash`, and `frame`.

 To iterate over the data in a project and add tags is to follow this structure.